 Data Ingestion

-The first step to ingest the collated data is to find out whether our data is consistence or not and how all data from different sources could be linked together.
+The first step to ingest the collated data was to find out whether the data was consistent or not and how all data from different sources could be linked together.

-From Queensland Spatial Catalogue, a set of vectors for 93 electoral boundaries describing polygons with a latitude and longitude extracted.
+From Queensland Spatial Catalogue, a set of vectors for 93 electoral boundaries describing polygons with a latitude and longitude were extracted.

-One of the attributes in infrastructure dataset is the physical address of each project.
-By deploying ggmap() library in R, the longitude and latitude of every project from its physical address have been extracted and consequently their corresponding electoral district have been found out.
+One of the attributes in the infrastructure dataset is the physical address of each project.
+By deploying the ggmap library in R, the longitude and latitude of every project could be retrieved from its physical address and consequently their corresponding electoral district could be determined.

-The census data was based on LGA (local Government areas), there are three levels of local government areas and the third level has same geographical boundaries as electoral district.
-Filtering helped us to narrow down the data and extract the census data we need for each electoral boundary.
+The census data was grouped by LGAs (local Government areas).
+There are three levels of local government areas and the third level has same geographical boundaries as electoral districts.
+Filtering helped narrow down the data and extract the census data needed for each electoral boundary.

 There are 93 entities with more than 1000 major attributes in the combined files.
-In order to prepare our data for EDA, we merged attributes together and delete unnecessary ones.
+In order to prepare the data for EDA, some attributes were merged together and unnecessary ones deleted.

 For example, gender, background and ethnicity group did not play a role in our hypothesis.
 Therefore, such this information has been deleted and we manage to reduce the number of attributes.